Dinner Time Dreaming

 What joy it would be to buy good, nourishing food in an atmosphere of community and solidarity where just the simple act of buying food was a social occasion… A celebration of the bounty of the Earth, the richness of conversation, the fullness of gratitude!

-Where everything was fresh and local, people feel connected and nourished, by the food and by each other…
+Where everything was fresh and local, people felt connected and nourished, by the food and by each other…

 Do you think that a more beautiful world is possible?